versionpress/versionpress/docs/content/en/feature-focus/undo-and-rollback.md

 When VersionPress encounters a conflict – and it can detect them reliably – it will just report this to the user and stop doing the revert.
 We don't have a conflict resolution UI yet – it might come in a future update.

 ### Invalid entity references

 Say that you delete a *comment*, want VersionPress to restore it but the related *post* no longer exists.
 VersionPress will see this as a **logical conflict in relations between two entities** and will reject the revert.
 In other words, VersionPress checks "foreign keys" before it proceeds with the undo.

 To fix this, first restore the related entity (e.g., the post) and only then the original entity (e.g., the comment).

 ### Uncommitted files

-The last scenario where revert will not work is uncommited changes somewhere in the site files.
+The last scenario where revert will not work is uncommitted changes somewhere in the site files.
 For example, if you manually edited a theme file and haven't committed this change to Git, revert will be rejected because your changes could be possibly lost.
 In technical terms, **working directory must be clean for reverts to work.**

 ### Merge commits